Are you looking for the best things to do in Monopoli, Italy for an upcoming trip? Keep reading if so!

 You can find the Palmieri Palace at Largo Palmieri in Monopoli.

-13. Have a Coffee in Piazza Giuseppe Garibaldi
+13. Have a Coffee at Piazza Giuseppe Garibaldi

 Having an espresso while sitting in one of Italy’s many grand piazzas is probably the most stereotypically Italian thing you can do and I fully recommend doing it in Monopoli.